APPLICATION

 When does the program begin and end?

-The 2023 program dates runs from June 29 - July 26.
+The program dates run from late June to late July.
 Students accepted into the program must commit to full time participation for the duration of the four week program (9am-5pm, Monday-Friday).

 What is the daily and weekly time commitment?